GNOME/tinysparql/docs/reference/libtracker-sparql/limits.md

+---
+title: Limits
-Title: Implementation limits
+short-description: Implementation limits
-Slug: implementation-limits
+...

 Tracker is implemented on top of SQLite, and all of its benefits and [limits](https://www.sqlite.org/limits.html) apply.
 This